geekydoodle/face_tracking/README.md

 <h2>Versions that I am using.</h2>

-<p>In my case I am using Python 3.7.3, If you want to download Python 3.7.3 on Windows, Mac and Linux go to https://www.python.org/downloads/ and download it and for the OpenCV I am using OpenCV 4.5.5.62 because I am using Python 3.7.3 if you are using some other version of python you might need to play around with the OpenCV version.</p>
+<p>In my case I am using Python 3.7.3, If you want to download Python 3.7.3 go to https://www.python.org/downloads/ and download it and for the OpenCV I am using OpenCV 4.5.5.62 because I am using Python 3.7.3 if you are using some other version of python you might need to play around with the OpenCV version.</p>

 <h2>1.
 Update and Upgrade your pi.</h2>